Eye of the Tiger: Writing

 By 1982, the American band Survivor had released two unsuccessful albums and were concerned they would be dropped by their record label.
 That year, the director and actor Sylvester Stallone enlisted them to write a song for his film Rocky III, after Queen denied him permission to use "Another One Bites the Dust".
 Stallone asked for "something street" with a pulse to match the punches of the boxing scenes.
 He sent them a copy of the montage used in the film's introduction, depicting the boxer Rocky Balboa and the ascent of his rival, Clubber Lang.

 "Eye of the Tiger" was written by the guitarist, Frankie Sullivan and the keyboardist, Jim Peterik.
 They conceived a riff based on chord changes to mirror the timing of punches.
+It combines hard rock with a post-disco beat.
 The title was taken from a line spoken by the Rocky character Apollo Creed: "You had that eye of the tiger, man, the edge ...
 You gotta get it back."
 Stallone took the phrase from the 1969 film A Dream of Kings.

 Survivor initially planned to title the song "Survival", and had the chorus: "Rising up to the spirit of our rival / And the last known survivor stalks his prey in the night / And it all comes down to survival", with "survival" rhyming with "rival".
 They changed it as they felt the "eye of the tiger" hook was stronger and did not have to rhyme perfectly.

 Survivor recorded a demo at the Chicago Recording Company on February 1, 1982.
 Sullivan was so destitute that he used a guitar with a broken headstock he had glued back together.
 The band attempted to capture a drum sound similar to that of the Led Zeppelin drummer, John Bonham.
 Stallone loved the demo and insisted on using it in the film.
 Survivor rerecorded it for the album and single releases.